kandelvijaya/website/content/post/fp-functor.md

 }
 ```

-The above declaration states:
+The above declaration states

 1. Current Functor is container of `A` types
 2. fmap is a function that works on current functor
 3. fmap takes a transform function `A -> B` where input is `A`: current functor item type
 4. fmap returns a Functor `F` whose `A` is equal to `B` that is emitted by transform function

 Its bit verbose and angle bracketted but it does the work.